Dogtown Coffee and Cookery to Close Doors

 Despite rave reviews and a recent remodel, Dogtown Coffee and Cookery in North Little Rock announced today on their Facebook page that this Sunday will be their last day of business.

-“Despite of all of our efforts to lower cost without decreasing quality, we are having to close our doors on Monday, March 4, 2013,” the post stated.
+“Despite all of our efforts to lower cost without decreasing quality, we are having to close our doors on Monday, March 4, 2013,” the post stated.
 “It has been a painstaking decision for the owners, management, and our staff to accept.
 We would like to thank all of our staff, past and present employees, for their loyalty and hard work to bring you great food, coffee, and service.”

 Dogtown reopened after a brief closure